Techtonica/curriculum/interviewing/whiteboarding.md

 It is helpful to practice brainstorming multiple solutions to a problem, talking through your thinking process, and consider complications before beginning to write any code.
 Whiteboarding is a skill that improves through practice; it has more to do with confidence than knowledge.

+Code challenges are great to practice because they can be your golden ticket into any tech company.
+It gives you the confidence to succeed and it wows the interviewers with your impressive coding ability!

 ### Objectives
 **Participants will be able to:**